-You must always release the locking before you place an anti-two block switch weight around the hoist rope.
+You must always release the locking before you place a antitwo block switch weight around the hoist rope.

-(A), (Figure 6-66) - Pull the rope (2) down and take off the cap (1) - the locking is released. • (B), (Figure 6-66) - Fit the cap (1) onto the anti-two block switch.
+- (A) Pull the rope (2) down and take off the cap (1) the locking is released. - (B) Fit the cap (1) onto the anti-two block switch.